Systematic Assessment of Fuzzers using Mutation Analysis: Discussion

 As discussed in \Cref{sec:residual}, mutants that remain alive represent possible undetected faults in the program, and with the detection of each new mutant, that possibility decreases monotonically.
-That is, unlike coverage, mutations alive is a good proxy measure for residual defects in a program.
-Compared to defect based benchmarks, mutation analysis minimizes bias and manual effort.
-Finally, the mutations themselves can be studied to provide examples to improve fuzzers, without the limitations of coverage or the bias of defect based benchmarks.
+That is, unlike coverage, alive mutations are a good proxy measure for residual defects in a program.
+Compared to defect-based benchmarks, mutation analysis minimizes bias and manual effort.
+Finally, the mutations themselves can be studied to provide examples to improve fuzzers, without the limitations of coverage or the bias of defect-based benchmarks.

 Our results call for a reorientation of priorities in security testing.
-We have focused on fuzzing so far.
-However, we need to move beyond simple fuzzers using weak crash oracles, and look at how to produce stronger oracles that can identify other behavior divergences.
+We have focused mostly on improving coverage during fuzzing.
+However, it seems that there is a lot more to be gained by improving oracles instead.
 This is not simple, however, and is known as the \emph{oracle problem} in software testing~\cite{barr2014oracle}.
 The difficulty is that there is no general way to identify and extract the \emph{intended logic} of a given program.
-A number of promising approaches exist that can help.
-These include: \begin{enumerate*}[label=(\arabic*), itemjoin={{; }}, itemjoin*={{; and }}, after={.}] \item metamorphic relations~\cite{segura2016survey,chen2016metamorphic} and equivalence modulo inputs~\cite{le2014compiler} \item differential oracles~\cite{mckeeman1998differential,gulzar2019perception} \item invariants such as those mined by Daikon~\cite{ernst2007daikon} and the like \end{enumerate*} We believe that future research should also be spent on improving the effectiveness of these techniques rather than just pursuing the ever shrinking returns on specifically constructing inputs that induce crashes.
+Some promising approaches exist that can help: \begin{enumerate*}[label=(\arabic*), itemjoin={{; }}, itemjoin*={{; and }}, after={.}] \item metamorphic relations~\cite{segura2016survey,chen2016metamorphic} and equivalence modulo inputs~\cite{le2014compiler} \item differential oracles~\cite{mckeeman1998differential,gulzar2019perception} \item invariants such as those mined by Daikon~\cite{ernst2007daikon} and the like \end{enumerate*} We believe that future research should also be spent on improving the effectiveness of these techniques rather than just pursuing the ever shrinking returns on improving coverage.